futomi/node-upnp-utils/README.md

 The node-upnp-utils is a SSDP (Simple Service Discovery Protocol) client implementation.
 It allows you to discover UPnP devices or services in the same subnet and to fetch device descriptions (XML) from the discovered devices.

-Note that this module does *not* work well on Windows.
+Note that this module does *not* work well on Windows by the default Windows setting.
+See the section "[Running on Windows](#running-on-windows)" for detail.

 ## Dependencies